kiaann1/Proofly/issues.md

     - Preserved all ATS analysis functionality and scoring algorithms
     - Maintained enhanced ATS compatibility checking based on ResumeHelp recommendations

+    **Content Updates:**
+    - Updated main landing page (`src/app/page.tsx`) to reference "Build & analyse" instead of "Upload & analyse"
+    - Updated ATS standalone page (`src/app/ats/page.tsx`) with "Build Your CV" instead of "Upload Your CV"
+    - Changed step icons and descriptions to focus on CV building workflow
+    - Updated privacy page (`src/app/privacy/page.tsx`) to remove upload references
+    - Updated FAQ content to reflect CV builder-focused approach

     **Benefits:**
     - Streamlined user experience focused on manual CV building
     - Eliminated parsing errors and extraction issues
     - Reduced complexity and potential points of failure
     - Maintained all ATS analysis and optimization features
     - Improved performance by removing file processing overhead
+    - Consistent messaging throughout the application

-    The application now focuses entirely on guided CV building with comprehensive ATS analysis, providing a more reliable and user-friendly experience.
+    The application now focuses entirely on guided CV building with comprehensive ATS analysis, providing a more reliable and user-friendly experience with no confusing upload references.

 15. Mobile space button not working on any form inputs **FIXED ✅** - Completely removed all input sanitization that was interfering with mobile keyboard input.
 Updated all input handling functions (`handlePersonalInfoChange`, `handleExperienceChange`, `updateAchievement`, `addSkill`) to use raw input values without any processing.
 Removed all sanitization imports and function calls from `CVForm.tsx`.
 All form inputs now work as plain text fields with full mobile keyboard support including space button, autocomplete, and special characters.
 This ensures a smooth typing experience on all devices and input methods.